Deployments

 Build life cycle

-Whenever Cerbos Hub detects a change in any policy store connected to a deployment, it launches a new build.
+Whenever Cerbos Hub detects a change in any policy store connected to a deployment, it launches a new policy build.

 -